Every Certificate Student is Required to Complete a Capstone Project

 Capstone projects provide an opportunity for students to apply classroom learning to hands-on sustainability challenges.
 Through the capstone, students will demonstrate leadership skills and work with campus and community partners.

-- Students will work in groups on capstone projects (no more than 6 students per group).
+- Capstones are typically team projects (no more than 6 students per group).

 - Students must register for a minimum of 3 credit hours for one semester for the capstone project.

-- Students must identify or be matched with 1) a campus or community partner and 2) a faculty or staff Subjet Matter Expert prior to submitting their work plan.
+- Students must identify or be matched with 1) a campus or community partner and 2) a faculty or staff Subject Matter Expert.

 - For capstone projects involving children, students will not assume a supervisory role over minors (i.e. parents/guardians and/or school staff will always be present during any interaction with minors).